Voices from BEARS EARS: SEEKING COMMON GROUND ON SACRED LAND

 Starting in 2015, we interviewed tribal leaders and local citizens, archaeologists and activists, a range of county, state and national political leaders, and other stakeholders currently engaged in efforts to shape the future of Utah’s largest county.
 We learned of the efforts of five tribes and their supporters to protect nearly 2 million acres of public land surrounding the iconic Bears Ears buttes as a national monument – and of the fierce opposition by many locals to any new land designation that they believed might threaten their livelihood.
 The focus of our book expanded in scope to capture a rich narrative: a juxtaposition of Native and Mormon cultures; a clash among local, state and federal interests; a study of the complex forces at work in rural America today.

-Click on the arrows on the book cover to the right to preview content of the upcoming book.
+Click on the arrows on the book cover above to preview content of the upcoming book.

 An accompanying photography book, Bears Ears: Views from a Sacred Land, provides a complementary exploration with a visual journey through Bears Ears National Monument, revealing a subtle and nuanced landscape and the cultural artifacts within it.